spiral/docs/orm/scaffolding.md

 You can specify default values and relations to other records at this step.

 ## Update Schema
-Now, we have to tell ORM to register our class in schems, we can do it using `orm:schema` command or `update` command:
+Now, we have to tell ORM to register our class in schemas, we can do it using `orm:schema` command or `update` command:

 ```
 > spiral orm:schema -vv